 - Share of the basic contribution

 The easiest way to find a new and cheapest electricity contract for your own use is to use our comparison engine.
-To the comparison engine just need to report estimated annual electricity consumption, then the machine automatically calculates the estimated annual costs & arranges electricity contracts from cheapest to most expensive - regardless of the contract pricing method.
+To the comparison engine just need to report estimated annual electricity consumption, then the machine automatically calculates the estimated annual cost and arranges electricity contracts from cheapest to most expensive - regardless of the contract pricing method.

 The comparison table also allows you to order a new electricity contract with just a few clicks.

-Electricity pricing varies according to the type of contract, and the best type of contract for personal use varies according to the type of housing you live in.
-Certain electricity contracts - such as exchange-traded electricity - also carry risks associated with price variations, which you should be aware of before you sign up.
-In this section, we look at the most common types of electricity contract and their pros and cons.
+Electricity pricing varies according to the type of contract, and the type of contract that is cheapest for private use depends on the type of dwelling.
+Certain electricity contracts - such as exchange-traded electricity - also carry risks associated with price fluctuations, which you should be aware of before you sign up.
+In this section, we look at the most common types of electricity contracts and their pros and cons.

 A fixed-price electricity contract is an easy and worry-free choice and the simplest form of pricing.
-The contract pays a fixed monthly price, as the name suggests, and within this price you can use a certain amount of electricity per month.
+As the name suggests, the contract is a fixed monthly price and the package includes a certain amount of electricity consumption (kWh) per month.
 Any excess is charged according to the electricity company's tariff.

-In a fixed contract, you will also pay an extra charge if your electricity consumption exceeds the usage cap of the package.
+In a fixed contract, an additional charge is paid if the electricity consumption exceeds the monthly usage cap of the package.
 As with universal electricity contracts, the amount of the surcharge is charged in cents per kilowatt hour (snt/kWh).

-Universal electricity is the next simplest contract right after the fixed contract.
-Under universal electricity, you pay a price (c/kWh) based on consumption and - depending on the contract - a monthly basic charge.
-For all contracts there is no basic charge, so the price is based on the consumption of electricity 100%.
+In the case of universal electricity, you pay a price for electricity based on consumption (snt/kWh) and - depending on the contract - a basic monthly charge.
+In all contracts there is no basic charge at all, so the price is based on the consumption of electricity 100%.

 Universal electricity is often the cheapest for apartment buildings

-Therefore, when purchasing an electricity contract for a low consumption household, the first thing to look at is the monthly price of the contract, rather than the price of electricity.
+Therefore, when purchasing an electricity contract for a low consumption household, the first thing to look at is the proportion of the contract's basic tariff rather than the price of electricity.